 - Keep current learning accessible

-- Are a visual tool for students to connect prior learning and current learning
+- Serve as visual tool for students to connect prior learning and current learning

 How Can I Use Them?